Other Advisers Said Your Account Was Too Small.

 Software engineer turned investment adviser.

 Based in Sandy, Utah.
-I work with clients remotely — no office visits required.
+I work with clients remotely.
+No office visits required.
 My only income is the advisory fee on this page.
 No commissions, no products.
+Form ADV 2A (opens in new tab) has the full picture.

 Registered Investment Adviser